 Nonetheless, at the time it seemed the right thing to do, the only path before me, so off to Washington I went.

 After law school comes a summer of cramming for the bar exam.
 You have to take a special bar review course because law school does not provide any meaningful preparation for the bar exam or actual legal practice.
+This only adds more debt to the law school toll.

-My Law-School Debt Horror Story: Sallie Mae’s Trap
+Sallie Mae’s Trap

-I sat for two states’ exams and then packed up and headed off to D.C. for my first office job, where people pretend they are important because they wear suits.
+I sat for two states’ exams and then packed up and headed off to DC for my first office job, where people pretend they are important because they wear suits.
 But in reality, they are still just cogs in the machine.

-I arrived in Washington, D.C., not knowing anyone and never having been in the area.
+I arrived in Washington, DC, not knowing anyone and never having been in the area.
 Soon, I found a small apartment.
-It was on the same Metro line as my shiny new Federal government job.
+It was on the same Metro line as my shiny new federal government job.
 I was excited to start my career.
 I was knowledgeable and passionate about the field I was entering, although banking law certainly doesn’t excite everyone.

 The government salary was not enough to get by in a big city and pay my student loans.